Nell Carter: Early life

 Nell Ruth Hardy was born on September 13, 1948 in Birmingham, Alabama, one of nine children born to Edna Mae and Horace Hardy.
 She was born into a Catholic family and raised Presbyterian.
 Carter later self-identified as Pentecostal and as Jewish.

 At the age of two, Hardy witnessed her father's electrocution when he stepped on a live power line.

 As a child, she began singing on a local gospel radio show and was also a member of the church choir.
 At age 15, she began performing at area coffee houses, and later joined the Renaissance Ensemble that played at coffee houses and gay bars.

-On July 5, 1965 at the age of 16, Hardy was raped at gunpoint by a man whom she knew.
+On July 5, 1965 at the age of 16, Hardy was raped at gunpoint by a man who she knew.
 She became pregnant as a result of the rape and gave birth to daughter Tracey the next year.
 Finding raising a baby alone too difficult, she sent her child to live with her older sister Willie.
 She later claimed that Tracey was the product of a brief marriage, but she revealed the truth in a 1994 interview.

 Career

 Broadway work

 At age 19, Hardy changed her surname to Carter and left Birmingham, Alabama, moving to New York City with the Renaissance Ensemble, where she sang in coffee shops, nightclubs and bathhouses before landing her first Broadway role in 1971.

 Carter made her Broadway debut in the 1971 rock opera Soon, which closed after three performances.
 She was the music director for the 1974 Westbeth Playwrights Feminist Collective's production of What Time of Night It Is.
 Carter appeared with Bette Davis in the 1974 stage musical Miss Moffat, based on Davis' earlier film The Corn Is Green, but the show closed before reaching Broadway.

 Carter became a star for her role in the musical Ain't Misbehavin, for which she won a Tony Award in 1978.
 She later won an Emmy for the same role in a televised performance in 1982.

-In 1978, Carter was cast as Effie White in the Broadway musical Dreamgirls but departed the production during development to take a television role on Ryan's Hope.
-When Dreamgirls premiered in late 1981, Jennifer Holliday had taken the lead role.
+In 1978, Carter was cast as Effie White in the Broadway workshop musical Project #9 (later retitled Dreamgirls) but departed the production during development to take a television role on Ryan's Hope.

 Carter's additional Broadway credits include Dude and the 20th-anniversary production of Annie, in which she played Miss Hannigan.